EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

      \[ "Signature1", << ID_CRED_I >>, << TH_3, CRED_I >>, CIPHERTEXT_3i \]

-* Compute the outer COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the EDHOC AEAD algorithm in the selected cipher suite, K_3o, and IV_3o (TBD) and the parameters below.
+* Compute the outer COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the EDHOC AEAD algorithm in the selected cipher suite, K_3e, and IV_3e and the parameters below.
 Note that only 'ciphertext' of the outer COSE_Encrypt0 object is used to create message_3, see next bullet.
 The protected header SHALL be empty.

    * external_aad = TH_3